AHRQ-CDS/AHRQ-CEDAR-API/doc/GettingStarted.md

 ]
 ```

 The above shows three related searches, the first for the more general MeSH concept of vascular diseases, the second and third for the more specific MeSH concepts of pregnancy-induced hypertension and pulmonary hypertension.
-Such search links will only be included if at least one artifact matches the associated MeSH cxoncept.
+Such search links will only be included if at least one artifact matches the associated MeSH concept, the `coding` `extension` shows the count of matching artifacts.
 These links can be used by client applications to offer users more general or more specific searches related to their original search.

 ### Searching By Date